Private dance lessons are the most efficient one-on-one learning experience.

 If you ARE ready to invest in specialized dancing footwear, please refer to these pictures:

-During your initial interview with your instructor, you will decide together which dances best suit your goals and taste.
+What dances should I choose?cide together which dances best suit your goals and taste.

 The program will be tailored according to your needs and abilities.
 Your Ballroom Dance Program will include Waltz, Viennese Waltz, Foxtrot, Tango, Rumba, Swing, Cha-Cha, Samba, Salsa, Merengue, Bachata and Hustle.